 Understanding the Basics of Shrimp Marinade

-• Acids: Such as vinegar, citrus juice, and yogurt, which help break down proteins and add brightness.
+- Acids: Like vinegar, lemon juice, or yogurt, that break down proteins and give brightness

-• Oils: Olive oil, sesame oil, or other fats, which help in flavoring and moisture retention.
+- Oils: Olive oil, sesame oil, or other fats that add flavor and keep things moist

-• Seasonings: Herbs, spices, and aromatics like garlic and ginger enhance the overall taste of the dish.
+- Seasonings: Herbs, spices, and items like garlic and ginger that make the taste pop

 Why Marinate Shrimp?